zhikangfan-jyd/toploansadviser/content/reviews/figure-personal-loans.md

 <div class="title-box"><img src="/data/images/r-14.svg"/><h2 class="title">Bottom Line</h2></div>

-Overall, Figure’s personal loan is a great option for employed applicants looking for a quick cash solution.
+Overall, <a href="/personal-loan" target="_blank" rel="noopener noreferrer">Figure’s personal loan is a great option</a> for employed applicants looking for a quick cash solution.
 As long as you meet their credit score and DTI requirements, you should be able to access your borrowed money within a few days.

 Westwin is a Figure partner and may receive compensation for this content.